 Coming soon!
 The Art of Mail: a field guide to creative, quirky and kind projects in the post (previously Snail Mail Revolution) is the working title of the book I’m working on right now.
 It is about all the clever, kind, quirky and creative things that people are doing (and YOU can do) with the postal service.

 I’ve interviewed mail heroes like Rin from Papered Thoughts, founder of Mail Me Art Darren Di Lieto, and artist and zine-maker (and person behind the one-and-only Parcel Ghost) Marissa Falco.
 I introduce you to an honest-to-goodness fairy post office hidden in a forest; a postcard-related art project that has gone global; places to find pen-pals and join creative mail-swaps; a professional letter-writer; a hidden, stamp-related game on a city’s streets; museum exhibits that write letters to visitors; a Rube Goldberg postcard machine; and a modern take on the secret language of stamps.
 There are more than 100 stories and heroes and resources and ideas in the book, and every single one of them includes inspiration, guidance or links so that YOU can get involved, too.

-One of the most exciting things, for me, is that this book is also a collaboration with you guys, the people who read this blog and who are part of my community of friends on Instagram.
-As I was writing it I put out a call to you, asking, “What’s so special about snail-mail.”
-Your answers were so insightful and heartwarming that they helped me get to the heart of what matters most:
+One of the most exciting things, for me, is that this book is also a collaboration with you guys, the people who read my blog, my newsletter, and who are part of my community of friends on Instagram.
+As I was writing it I put out a call, asking, “What’s so special about snail-mail.”
+The answers were so insightful and heartwarming that they helped me get to the heart of what matters most:

 Artifacts of emotion